TechDev009/Kine/README.md

 ## Usage

-Kine requests can be made with KineRequest class or using one of the `String` extension methods.
+Kine requests can be made with `KineRequest` class or using one of the `String` extension methods.
-If you specify a callback the call is `asynchronous`, if you don't it's `synchronous`.
+If you specify a callback the call is asynchronous, if you don't its synchronous.

 ### Get Json